MaReMakoto/shirube-releases/README.md

 ## ✨ Features

 * **Zero-Config Portability:** Shirube runs entirely offline.
-The massive 2.3GB Japanese dictionary is heavily compressed and embedded directly into the app, meaning there are no messy setup wizards or databases to configure.
+The massive Japanese dictionary is heavily compressed and embedded directly into the app.
 * **The Command Center:** A completely overhauled analytics dashboard featuring a GitHub-style daily immersion heatmap, JLPT progression charts (N5-N1), and real-time Jōyō/Kyōiku Kanji mastery tracking.
 * **Smart Script Importer:** Drag and drop game scripts, TXT files, EPUBs, or subtitle files (SRT/ASS).
 The smart regex engine automatically detects dialogue formatting, merges multi-line text, ignores stage directions, and cleans it up into beautiful study cards.
 * **Spotlight SRS:** Instantly harvest words and add them to your SRS deck directly from the global Spotlight Search (`Cmd+K` / `Ctrl+K`) no matter where you are in the app.